-Next, I recommend opening the websites for all of the businesses that appear on page 1.
-From here, copy each root domain into a separate document.
+Next, open the websites for all of the businesses that appear on page 1.
+Don't open directories like Yelp, HomeAdvisor, FindLaw, etc.

 NOTE: You can follow this process for as many keywords as you want.
 You'll get more data, but you'll also make more work for yourself.

 Once you've gone through all your main keywords, found your competitors ranking pages, and added them to a text document - We now want to remove the duplicates.